wambuastephen/alx-low_level_programming/0x14-bit_manipulation/README.md

-This is my readme file on bit manipulation
+This is my readme file on bit manipulation for alx-low_level_programming.